EmployeeIssues.comU.S. Employee Rights in Plain English

 Your employer may not, however, coerce you into signing a separation agreement, such as by withholding final pay you've already earned.

 Separation agreements may work the other way around too.
-For example, if your employer would like for you to resign, but wants to avoid the potential legalities in forcing you to resign, you might have leverage to negotiate a separation agreement to your advantage, such as receiving severance pay and uncontested unemployment benefits.
+For example, if your employer would like for you to resign, but wants to avoid the potential legalities in forcing you to resign, then you might have leverage to negotiate a separation agreement to your advantage, such as receiving severance pay and uncontested unemployment benefits.

 Consider consulting an attorney if you don't feel comfortable negotiating a separation agreement on your own (or if your employer is forcing you to resign).

-If you have questions or doubts about signing a separation agreement, it's a good idea to consult an attorney.
+If you have questions or doubts about signing a separation agreement, then it's a good idea to consult an attorney.
 To avoid enforceability problems, your employer likely will give you a reasonable amount of time to sign, so that you may consult an attorney first.
-Consulting an attorney first will likely cost a fee, but it could save you a lot of heartache and much more in legal expenses down the road.

 See About Employment Contracts and Agreements for additional information.

-Find a Lawyer Now
+Ask a Lawyer Online Now

-Subscribe to Employee Rights Blog RSS FeedSubscribe Bookmark or Share this Page
+Subscribe to Employee Rights Blog RSS FeedSubscribe

 Search Tips

-Do not copy content from this or any page.
+Do not reproduce content from this or any page.
 Plagiarism will be detected by Copyscape.
 See copyright notice below.